Touristy Stuff

 Hallwylska Palatset

-This place is not only beautiful, it offers a perfectly preserved view on how wealthy Stockholmers lived the 1900s.
-A private house inhabited until 1930, it has since been a state-owned museum which is now part of the National Historical Museums.
-Hallwylska Palatset also offers a regular schedule of exhibitions on art, fashion and culture.
+This place is not only beautiful, it offers a perfectly preserved view on how wealthy Stockholmers lived in the 1900s.
+A private house inhabited until 1930, it has since become a state-owned museum which is now part of the National Historical Museums.
+Hallwylska Palatset also offers exhibitions on art, fashion and culture.
 It’s a gem hiding in plain sight in Östermalm.
 See it yourself and get inspired.

 Fjäderholmarna